tariqsheikhsw/CiscoDNACenter/README.md

 Circles represent a building and polygons represent an AP radio.

-x.Circles represent an AP radio, and polygons represent a building.
+[✔️]Circles represent an AP radio, and polygons represent a building.

-x.The number of issues is reflected by a change in color in the shape on the beeswarm chart.
+[✔️]The number of issues is reflected by a change in color in the shape on the beeswarm chart.

 Issues are not represented in a beeswarm chart; only network insights display.

 Network insights display a 7-day time period.

-x.Network insights display a 4-week time period.
+[✔️]Network insights display a 4-week time period.

 An arrow between shapes indicates the traffic flow between AP devices and buildings.

-x.An arrow between shapes indicates a deviation in a monitored KPI.
+[✔️]An arrow between shapes indicates a deviation in a monitored KPI.

 🔘 QX - Which of the following is available with the on-premise and cloud-based Cisco AI Network Analytics feature, but significantly enhanced when the cloud-based AI/ML engine is connected?

     Baselining

-    x.Anomaly Detection
+    [✔️]Anomaly Detection

     Insights and Trends